Gammarus setosus

 Gammarus setosus is a gammarid amphipod that inhabits the northern coasts of both the Atlantic and Pacific oceans.
 Typically, this crustacean is found in the benthic sub-tidal or low inter-tidal regions.
 Gammarus setosus reproduces once a year in the autumn.

+Mini-Biome

+Sphaeroforma arctica was found inside the inner internal Tissues of Gammarus setosus which was its host-organism and isolated from there.